 The fair values are based on net asset values of the short-term investment funds.

 Benefit responsive investment contracts

 Benefit responsive contracts consists of collective trust funds and a wrap agreement (See note 4).
-The collective trust funds are valued at the NAV per unit as determined by the administrator of the fund.
-The NAV is based on the value of the underlying securities owned by the fund.
-The wrap contracts are valued at fair value by the fund administrator.
+The collective trust funds are valued at contract value.

 Assets and Liabilities Measured at Fair Value on a Recurring Basis